Book Review : Unearthly by Cynthia Hand

 Adult Point of View

 There are some definite parallels in Unearthly to Twilight, however, it is not your typical copy cat.
-As I have stated before, I get irritated when a new novel will simply plagiarize another popular book.
-Unearthly does feature a love triangle, a boy that is beautiful enough to be a god and supernaturally powerful beings.
+As I have stated before, I get irritated when a new novel will simply plagiarise another popular book.
+Unearthly does feature a love triangle, a boy who is beautiful enough to be a god and supernaturally powerful beings.
 Thankfully Cynthia Hand does distinguish Unearthly from Twilight because the main character, Clara, is not whinny and is driven to fulfill her purpose.
 Overlaying a species of angels with humanity was a fun mix because there was an element of mystery and discovery for the reader to learn about angels.

 Hand references the Bible for her idea for Unearthly “The Nephilim were on the earth in those days – and also afterward – when the angels went to the daughters of men and had children by them.
-They were the heroes of old, men of renown. – Genesis 6:4″ However, it should be noted this reference is not even close to the KJV, but perhaps there is another version that more closely resembles her passage.
-That takes chutzpa to rewrite the Holy Bible.
+They were the heroes of old, men of renown. – Genesis 6:4” However, it should be noted this reference is not even close to the KJV, but perhaps there is another version that more closely resembles her passage.
+That takes chutzpah to rewrite the Holy Bible.

 Both of the leading men are charming.
 Tucker would get my vote because he is a really good guy and not supernatural!
 He also has flaws, like blowing up at Clara the first time they met.
 Mind you, she almost hit his beloved truck and so he had good reason to be annoyed with her.
 Christian is another good guy and he wants to do the right thing.
 He is the boy described as being as beautiful as a god and (spoiler alert) he is another angel.
-He also is flawed, which makes him more interesting than if he was perfect.
+He is also flawed, which makes him more interesting than if he was perfect.

 I don’t want to spoil the rest of the plot, but I will say that this book would be considered a guilty pleasure.
 There is not a lot of substance and it was great to read for something fun and light.
 The relationships are not overtly sexual which is refreshing and makes it fully appropriate for just about any teenage girl.
 I don’t believe it will appeal to young men.